fogcannon3/MVX-Music-Review-CCAPDEV-MCO/README.md

 - Profile page
 - Notification page
 - Search page
-- Connection of content pages to each other
+- Connection of pages to each other
+- Proper content recommendations and filtering